 What has the Tissue Bank found so far?

 Since it was established in 2010, the Breast Cancer Now Tissue Bank has collected over 48,000 samples from over 11,000 patients, which are now available to researchers.
 Over 8,500 of these samples have already been allocated to research projects.

 We’re already seeing the impact of the Tissue Bank on breast cancer research and how the availability of tissue samples is helping us to better understand and develop more effective treatments for breast cancer.

 So far, scientists at the University of York have used tissue samples to identify a protein, known as a voltage gated sodium channel, which has a role in encouraging breast cancer to grow and spread to form secondary tumours.
-Researchers at the University of Sheffield have also used tissue samples to create a 3D ‘model’ of the breast, which can be used to study how breast cancer develops.
+Researchers at the University of Leeds have also used tissue samples to create a 3D ‘model’ of the breast, which can be used to study how breast cancer develops.

 How can I donate my breast tissue?